Visiting Banff in June? Here’s All You NEED to Know

 Consider Renting a Car

 Being in North America, your options for transport are limited.
 Most visitors to Banff will rent a car in Calgary, which is the easiest way to get around.
-Renting a car in Banff ensures that you can get to where you want to go on your own schedule.
+Renting a car for Banff ensures that you can get to where you want to go on your own schedule.

 Depending on your travel season, car rentals in Calgary can be quite affordable.
 In June, you may be able to find shoulder season rates if you book well enough in advance.